Bioconductor/EuroBioc2017/README.md

 > Cambridge,
 > CB3 0WA

-The conference dinner will be in Robinson College.
+The conference dinner will be in Robinson College, which is a short walk from the conference venue.

 > Robinson College,
 > Grange Road,